AdityaBhopale/GPT-2-Small-model/README.md

 The GPT-2 model now includes the Sliding Window Attention mechanism based on the insights from Beltagy et al.'s Longformer.
 The effects of this mechanism on model performance have been observed and analyzed.

-## Task 3: Training Loop Implementation

-### Single GPU Training Loop

-A training loop has been implemented to train the GPT-2 model on a single GPU setup.
-The loop includes the necessary components such as forward pass, backward pass, optimization, and logging.

-### Distributed Data Parallel (DDP)

-The training loop has been extended to support distributed training across multiple GPUs using PyTorch's Distributed Data Parallel (DDP).
-The code has been adapted to handle the distributed environment.

 ### Fully Sharded Data Parallel (FSDP)